List of state universities in India

 Apart from the above universities, other institutions are granted the permission to autonomously award degrees.
 These institutes do not affiliate colleges and are not officially called "universities" but "autonomous organizations" or "autonomous institutes".
 They fall under the administrative control of the Department of Higher Education.
 These organizations include the Indian Institutes of Technology, the National Institutes of Technology, the Indian Institutes of Science Education and Research, the Indian Institutes of Management (though these award diplomas, not degrees) and other autonomous institutes.

 Universities by state

 Of the State of India there are state universities in all states except Mizoram and Nagaland.
-The state with the most state universities in India is West Bengal with 38 universities.
+The state with the most state universities in India is Karnataka with 38 universities.
 Of the union territories, there are state universities in Chandigarh, Delhi, Jammu and Kashmir, Ladakh and Puducherry.